 Further information, click here and see the EDPS Guidelines on DPIA.

-Each Community institution and body shall, in order to comply with Regulation (EC) 45/2001, have a data protection officer (DPO).
-The DPO shall ensure the internal application of the Regulation and that the rights and freedoms of the data subjects are not likely to be adversely affected by the processing operations.
+Each Community institution and body shall, in order to comply with Regulation (EU) 2018/1725, have a data protection officer (DPO).
+The DPO should be an expert on data protection law and practices, and be in a position to operate independently within the organisation.
+The DPO is to ensure the internal application of the Regulation and that the rights and freedoms of the data subjects are not likely to be adversely affected by the processing operations.
+The DPO shall keep a register of processing operations performed or controlled by the institution or body.

 Data retention refers to all obligations on the part of controllers to retain personal data for certain purposes.